MuertoGB/MacEfiToolkit/MANUAL.md

 **Note:** This option is only available when a Message Authentication Code (MAC) is detected in the SVS NVRAM.

 To safely disable the EFI lock while retaining the Secure Variable Store (SVS), go to the main menu and select `Patch > Invalidate EFI Lock`.
 The application will invalidate the Message Authentication Code in each applicable store, write the updated data back to the firmware, and verify the changes were applied successfully.
 Once the process is complete, a save dialog will appear, allowing you to export the modified firmware binary.

+## Write New SCfg Store (SOC)

+**Note:** If no SCfg store is detected in the target firmware, the application will automatically assign a base address of `0x28A000h` for the new store.
+Before proceeding, the application will verify that this region in the target firmware is clear of data (0xFF).
+If the region is not empty, the write operation will be refused.

+The application can extract the SCfg Store region from any SOC firmware (when available).
+To do this, open the desired firmware and, from the main menu, select `Export > Export SCfg Store`.
+A save dialog will appear, allowing you to export the SCfg store.

+1. From the main menu, select Patch > `Write new SCfg Store`.
+An open file dialog will appear, allowing you to select the new SCfg store.

+2. After selecting the new SCfg store, the application will validate the file, and write the new region into the firmware.
+Once the process is complete, a save dialog will appear, allowing you to export the modified firmware binary.